jurios/laravel-filters/README.md

 // This will apply filters called var1 with value a and var2 with value b
 ```

-* If desired, automatically filter model's attribute agnostically.
+* If desired, automatically filter model's attributes agnostically.
 ```
 /this/is/the/url?qf-var1=a&qf-var2=b

-// This will look for entities whose attribute var1 == a y var2 == b
+// If desired, this will look for the models whose attribute var1 == a y var2 == b
-// If var1 doesn't exists, it ignores this filter
+// If var1 doesn't exists, it ignores this filter thus you don't need to check before apply
 ```

 * You can specific the comparision that it will be executed